 The survey \cite{ porambage2021roadmap} provides a detailed discussion of security and privacy aspects of the 6G networks by visualizing various use cases; however, the authors did not provide enough discussion for the ML, AI, key technologies, and industry 5.0.

-The article \cite{tang2019future} presents a survey on several ML techniques linked to networking, transmission, and security aspects of the vehicular networks.
-The authors also visualize the ways of enabling AI toward a future 6G vehicular network, these visualized areas include intelligent radio (IR), network intelligence, self-learning with proactive exploration, etc. AI mechanisms will enable ultralow delay, better reliability, security, and high bandwidth.
+The article \cite{tang2019future} provides an overview of various machine learning methods related to the networking, transmission, and security elements of automobile networks.
+The authors also illustrate how artificial intelligence (AI) will be enabled for a future 6G vehicle network.
+Some of the topics that are illustrated include intelligent radio (IR), network intelligence, proactive exploration and self-learning, etc. High bandwidth, ultralow latency, improved reliability, and security will all be possible with AI techniques.

-This article \cite{yaacoub2020key} discusses the future trends in the evolution of ubiquitous connectivity in rural areas and linked the requirements to the 6G networks.
+This article \cite{yaacoub2020key} discusses the future trends in the evolution of ubiquitous connectivity in rural areas and links the requirements to the 6G networks.
 The authors also discussed the application and requirement aspects of the 6G network; however, the article lacks a discussion about ML and security aspects.

-Table \ref{tab: PrevSurveys} provides the comparison of the 6G's surveys.
-This comparison is conducted based on important and futuristic performances metrics, some of which (virtual reality (VR), health, machine learning (ML), architectures, trends, and disruptive technologies) are extracted from literature and some are proposed metrics from our side like integration, security and privacy, Industry 5.0, and Big data.
-It can be seen from Table \ref{tab: PrevSurveys} that most of the surveys lack in the areas like security, integration, Big data, and industry 5.0.
-Almost all of them discuss the ML, architectures, and challenges in detail.
-Our survey provides a detailed discussion of all these comparative metrics.
+Table \ref{tab: PrevSurveys} gives a comparison of survey results from 6G.
+Virtual reality (VR), health, machine learning (ML), architectures, trends, and disruptive technologies are just a few of the significant and forward-thinking performance metrics that are used in this comparison.
+Other metrics that we have proposed include integration, security and privacy, Industry 5.0, and big data.
+Table \ref{tab: PrevSurveys} illustrates how most surveys fall short in areas such as industry 5.0, security, integration, and big data.
+Nearly all of them go into great length about ML, architectures, and difficulties.
+We go into great depth about each of these comparison indicators in our survey.